SVJLucas/MangroveAI/README.md

 ### Mamba-based Architectures
 - **Swin-UMamba**: A Mamba-based architecture using the Swin-Transformer for enhanced performance.

+These architectures are selected based on their prominence and proven efficacy in semantic segmentation tasks

 ## Dataset Preprocessing & Training Pipeline

 <p align="center">